The CNF file

 To see the contents of a particular system variable, give the ? command followed by the system variable name.
 To see all system variables, type LIST SYSTEM.

-Like memory variables, the values of most system variables, including the function keys, are changeable using the = (equal sign) or STORE...TO commands.
+Like memory variables, the values of most system variables, including the Function Keys, are changeable using the = (equal sign) or STORE...TO commands.
 Except for the Function Keys, default settings can be changed by editing the SHARKNET.CNF file.
 The Function Keys, on the other hand, are loaded with memvars by each Shark program.

 Each of the function keys contains a pre-defined string (shown with LIST SYSTEM), normally read from the CNF file.
 Using the = command, you can redefine any function key (e.g., :F2="SET DEFAULT TO b;" assigns the string "SET DEFAULT TO b;" to F2).
 Function keys can be defined as commands or as frequently repeated entries for use in full-screen editing.

-These on-the-fly changes redefine function keys only during the current Shark session.
-To save changes to function keys or other system variables enter the new definitions in the configuration file, SHARKNET.CNF.
+These on-the-fly changes redefine function keys only during the current Shark program.

 In addition to the function keys, there are a number of other system variables which can be viewed by typing LIST SYSTEM.